-- 5) Existing graduation requirements.
+- d) Do additional graduation requirements potentially crowd out or discourage other local graduation requirements?
+According to the CDE "most school districts in California require between 22 and 26 one-year courses (or the equivalent) for graduation."
+The state requires a minimum of 13 courses. - 5) Existing graduation requirements.
 Since the 1986-87 school year, the Education Code has required students receiving a diploma from a California high school to have completed all of the following one-year (unless otherwise specified) courses while in high school: - Three courses in English. - Two courses in mathematics, including one year of Algebra I. - Two courses in science, including biological and physical sciences. - Three courses in social studies, including United States history and geography; world history, culture, and geography; a one-semester course in American government and civics, and a one-semester course in economics. - One course in visual or performing arts, foreign language, or commencing with the 2012-13 school year, career technical education. - Two courses in physical education.

-These statewide minimum requirements are not as robust as the A-G admissions requirements of the California State University and University of California, which require:
+These statewide minimum requirements are not as robust as the A-G admissions requirements of the CSU and UC, which require: